 Once your support contract is signed, you will probably be assigned an account manager and technical contact at the IT support company.
 Invite these people into your business and aim to give them an understanding of how your company operates and what your objectives are.

-You should also establish a clear point of contact for computer support within your company.
+You should also establish a clear point of contact for IT support within your company.
 It usually makes sense for this to be the person with responsibility for IT - if your business is larger, you might need to hand this role to more than one person.

 Get the right business computer support process